Withdrawing from a Course

 ||Week 2 to Week 3.
 Withdrawal from accelerated courses must be executed by close of the business day on the Friday of Week 3 of the quarter.

-In order to electronically withdraw from a course, students in the above listed colleges and schools will should:
+In order to electronically withdraw from a course, students should:

 - Log in to DrexelOne.